qiwang067/LS-Imagine/README.md

 1. Set up the task and correctly configure the `unet_checkpoint_dir` to ensure the U-Net weights are properly located and loaded ([instructions here](./docs/task_setups.md)).

-2. Retrieve your Weights & Biases (wandb) API key and set it in the `./config.yaml` file under the field `wandb_key: {your_wandb_api_key}`.

-3. Run the following command to start training the world model and behavior:
+2. Run the following command to start training the world model and behavior:
     ```bash
     MINEDOJO_HEADLESS=1 python expr.py \
         --configs minedojo \